I want all students to become better speakers.

 Every time I say that I get a response like “Oh yes, public speaking is so important!”

-I hate that response.
+I really dislike that response.
 Let me explain.

 The words have a terrible connotation.
 “Public speaking” is one of the most loaded phrases in our language, and lots of baggage comes with those words.
 We all know that public speaking is feared.
 The cliché is that people fear public speaking more than death.
 This is obviously absurd.
 Given a choice between going to a microphone for five minutes or getting killed, everyone would choose speaking.
 But the damage has been done: